HalfOfTwoBiscuits/painter/README.md

 - Challenges to encourage finding alternative solutions to a level, such as: 'Wrap round the edge twice', 'Don't wrap round the edge', or 'Move left first'.
   - This might work just as supplementary material outside the game.
   - If it was a restriction ingame, the grid lines could change colour to indicate you should or shouldn't wrap round.
+  - Maybe the cleanest way is to represent all challenges by a position that you have to end the level in.
+Most alternative solutions would involve ending in a different cell.
   - There could be a challenge for every distinct way to paint a floor, not just ones that the creator deems less obvious.

 - Linux and MacOS executable version(s).